-Dr. Pepper Jalapeno Beef Jerky.
+My Dr. Pepper Jalapeno Beef Jerky is legendary!
+This post includes steps on how to make beef jerky and the best beef jerky recipe ever.
 I mean, really.
-What else is there to say after that?
-You can basically just skip to the recipe now and pass over the rest of the post.
-JUST KIDDING!!
-Don’t even think about it!
-This post is so full of jerky knowledge, it should probably be a book.
+This post is so full of beef jerky knowledge, it should probably be a book.
 We are going to be talking cuts of meat, slicing tips, marinating basics, and dehydrating vs. smoking.

 Last notes: If you like to use curing salts in your jerky you can use 1 level teaspoon of Prague Powder #1 or instacure #1 in the marinade recipe.
 If you cook the recipe as is, it will last in your fridge for up to two weeks in a zip top bag (if you don’t eat it all before then).
 If you use curing salt, it will last up to two weeks on your counter.